 Findings reported that the Burnout scale had the most significant explanatory variables of Job Satisfaction.
 Personal Accomplishment was the highest significant explanatory variable of Job Satisfaction followed by Emotional Exhaustion and Depersonalization.
 The explanatory model explained a range of 5.5% to 6.0% of the variation in Job Satisfaction for both H1 and H3.
 Job Satisfaction was the most significant explanatory variable of Intention to Leave.
 The explanatory model explained a range of 2-7% to 3.4% of the variation in Intention to Leave (H2) and a range of 2.7% to 3.5% (H4).

 Future research utilizing this study's model to examine the correlation of Job Stress, Burnout, Job Satisfaction, and Intention to Leave among registered nurses on a broader scale in other work environments, in other States within the United States of America and globally to strengthen generalizability.

 Hazell, Kenneth W., "Job Stress, Burnout, Job Satisfaction, and Intention to Leave Among Registered Nurses Employed in Hospital Settings in the State of Florida" (2010).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 237.